AaltoIIC/OSEMA/Documentation.md

 If the software is up-to-date, a sensor node returns from the function.
 Otherwise, the node writes new software to its memory and reboots.
 In the boot-up the saved file is renamed to main.py.
 Immediately after boot, the sensor node call check_update function.

+## Encryption of data
+Currently, the data can be sent enrypted with AWS 128-bit CBC if data format is set to JSON.